-- Always listen to the archery range instructor. - Always inspect equipment for cracks or damaged areas on the bow limbs, strings, and arrows; remove any damaged materials from the shooting area. - Observe courtesy and sportsmanship ideals. - Only approach the shooting line after hearing two whistle blasts. - Keep your arrows in your quiver until a whistle is blown one time to load your bows and begin shooting. - Your arrows should always be pointed downrange while loading the bow. - Shoot only at the target directly in front of you. - Always look downrange and beyond your target to be sure that there are no obstructions and the range is clear beyond the targets. - Shoot with one foot on each side of the shooting line. - Stop shooting immediately and set your bow down if there are five or more whistle blasts. - Only approach the target after hearing three whistles and hearing the command to walk to the targets. - Always carry arrows with one hand on the points and the other hand placed around the shafts just below the fletching. - Always store the archery equipment in a secure and locked area with only adult access. - Store all gear including bows, targets and arrows in a dry area with moderate temperatures.
+- Always listen to the archery range instructor. - Always inspect equipment for cracks or damaged areas on the bow limbs, strings, and arrows; remove any damaged materials from the shooting area. - Observe courtesy and sportsmanship ideals. - Only approach the shooting line after hearing two whistle blasts. - Keep your arrows in your quiver until a whistle is blown one time to load your bows and begin shooting. - Your arrows should always be pointed downrange while loading the bow. - Only shoot a bow with an arrow nocked on the string. - Shoot only at the target directly in front of you. - Always look downrange and beyond your target to be sure that there are no obstructions and the range is clear beyond the targets. - Shoot with one foot on each side of the shooting line. - Stop shooting immediately and set your bow down if there are five or more whistle blasts. - Only approach the target after hearing three whistles and hearing the command to walk to the targets. - Always carry arrows with one hand covering the points and the other hand placed around the shafts just below the fletching. - Always store the archery equipment in a secure and locked area with only adult access. - Store all gear including bows, targets and arrows in a dry area with moderate temperatures.